TITAN-FZJ/TITAN/README.md

 F. S. M. Guimarães et al., Sci.
 Rep. 7, 3686 (2017)<br>
 https://www.nature.com/articles/s41598-017-03924-1

-Further documentation can be found at [https://titan.iffgit.fz-juelich.de/TITAN/](https://titan.iffgit.fz-juelich.de/TITAN/)
+Further documentation can be found at [https://titan.iffgit.fz-juelich.de/TITAN/](https://titan.iffgit.fz-juelich.de/TITAN/).
+The documentation is still in construction.

 This program calculates the electric and spin excitations for bulk and thin films.
 It can describe Ferromagnetic Resonance (FMR) experiments